ContentMine/CTree/Examples.md

 #Examples of `CTree`s

-These are existing `Ctree`s and probably fail to honour the spec
+These are existing `Ctree`s and in places fail to honour the draft spec, which may need to accommodate them.

 ## norma output in `target/plosone/`